Faceit-Forecast/Forecast/README.md

 - Introduced new Faceit Skill Levels with a more detailed breakdown by elo.
 - Display specific statistics in match history (Score, HLTV 2.1 rating, K/D, K/R, ADR)
 - Allows you to see the tab information of the match, without having to follow the link
+- Allows sending a specific message on a particular map when it's selected or picked

 ## Download
 - [Chrome Store](https://chromewebstore.google.com/detail/faceit-forecast/mpkkcddegpblmobincjkbpgfcbejjbcp)